 Adding content

-To add new page content create Markdown file in /content
+To add new page content create Markdown file in /content folder.

 Use URL allowed characters for a file name.